Explore how NHS Forth Valley’s R&D team is driving innovation through leading research.

 Co-Investigator: Dr Tareq Abdullah.

-Colorectal Team: Nurse Consultant Linnet McGeever, and Colorectal CNS’s Lindsay Straiton and Lynsey Sewell.
+Colorectal Team: Nurse Consultant Linnet McGeever, and Colorectal Clinical Nurse Specialists Lindsay Straiton and Lynsey Sewell.

 Successes

-The trial shows how ctDNA testing can safely de-escalate chemotherapy use and be cost saving.
-We have hit our recruitment target this month and are continuing to offer the trial to more patients.
+The trial shows how ctDNA testing can safely de-escalate chemotherapy use and save resources.
+The research team is meeting monthly recruitment targets and is continuing to offer the trial to more patients.

 Contact the Clinical Research Team at 01324 566316 or email fv.ClinicalResearchTeam@nhs.scot